gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

 Actually, this function also takes into account people who may want to use the WASD keys, typical to PC First Person Shooter games.
-So, keyCode 65 is 'a' and 37 is 'left'.
+So, keyCode 65 is ‘a’ and 37 is ‘left’.
 Handy!

-Now we're free to add our event handlers to call this function:
+Now we’re free to add our event handlers to call this function:

 {% highlight js %}